matteobucalossi50/FIRe-Fake-Italian-Restaurants-evaluator/README.md

 ```
 Please provide URLs exclusively from [opentable.com](opentable.com) when asked to

-Feed FIRe different Italian restaurant and see for yourself how "Italian" they are!
+Feed FIRe different Italian restaurants and see for yourself how "Italian" they are!

 ---
 ## Example